What is anxiety disorder?

 Gastrointestinal (GI) disturbances: The occurrence of stomach aches, digestion issues, heart burn, nausea, etc., without a clear physical cause.

 Generalized Anxiety Disorder (GAD):

-Extreme, severe worry and anxiety that gets in the way of daily activities.
-Symptoms are often manifested physically, and include tiredness or fatigue, headaches, and nausea.
+Persistent and excessive worry and anxiety that gets in the way of daily activities.
+Physical symptoms of anxiety, such as tiredness or fatigue, headaches, and nausea, are not uncommon.